jozu-ai/kitops/docs/src/docs/next-steps.md

 ### Pushing to a Remote Registry

-In each case this will pack a ModelKit and store it in your local registry.
+In each case, this will pack a ModelKit and store it in your local registry.
 To push it to a remote registry for sharing with others, there are two steps:

 1. Tagging the local copy with the remote registry's name
 1. Pushing the remote-named copy from your local to the remote registry